marijnh/Eloquent-JavaScript/20_node.md

 nonbrowser context.
 It was originally designed for network tasks to play the role of a _node_ in a network.
-But it lends itself to all kinds of scripting tasks, and if writing JavaScript is something you enjoy, automating everyday tasks with Node works very well.
+But it lends itself to all kinds of scripting tasks, and if writing JavaScript is something you enjoy, automating tasks with Node works very well.

-NPM provides libraries for everything you can think of (and quite a few things you'd probably never think of), and it allows you to fetch and install those libraries with the `npm` program.
+NPM provides packages for everything you can think of (and quite a few things you'd probably never think of), and it allows you to fetch and install those packages with the `npm` program.
 Node comes with a number of built-in modules, including the `fs` module for working with the file system and the `http` module for running HTTP servers and making HTTP requests.

-All input and output in Node is done asynchronously, unless you explicitly use a synchronous variant of a function, such as `fs.readFileSync`.
-You provide callback functions, and Node will call them at the appropriate time, when the I/O you asked for has finished.
+All input and output in Node is done asynchronously, unless you explicitly use a synchronous variant of a function, such as `readFileSync`.
+When calling such asynchronous functions you provide callback functions, and Node will call them with an error value and (if available) a result when it is ready.

 ## Exercises